2019 - 2020 Jane Slowey memorial members

 I am looking forward to meeting others in my position and sharing our stories as well as learning from other more experienced CEOs.

-Tara stepped up to her role in August 2017 and her first year has involved securing significant funds to ensure the charity’s continuing viability, as well as restructuring to address high staff turnover.
-As director, she is responsible for risk, performance and financial management, working closely with trustees to ensure compliance and good governance.
+Tara became the director of UNA Exchange in August 2017, her first year involved securing significant funds to ensure the charity’s continuing viability, as well as restructuring to address high staff turnover.
+As director, she was responsible for risk, performance and financial management, working closely with trustees to ensure compliance and good governance.
+In 2020 the organisation merged with Peace forces.
 Tara will be mentored by Matt Stevenson-Dodd, chief executive, Street League.

 “I very much look forward to a challenging and stimulating year ahead of personal and professional growth with ACEVO.”